aashraymt/peas-hunter/README.md

 This script processes the output of LinPEAS or WinPEAS scans, looking for sensitive keywords like `password`, `token`, `aws`, `.pem`, `id_rsa`, etc. It extracts likely file paths, saves matches, and optionally downloads the files from a remote base URL (e.g., an HTTP server on the target).

+Made it especially for my Bash Project for Scripting Languages Class.

 ## ✅ Features

 - Keyword-based regex scanning